Our Health Care Community - NCTN

 Login is required to access content from the links below.

-The NCTN receives subsidized funding via the FCC’s Rural Health Care Pilot Program (RHCPP).
+The NCTN receives subsidized funding via the FCC’s Rural Health Care Pilot Program (RHCPP) and the permanent Healthcare Connect Fund (HCF).

 The NCTN project is directed by the Cabarrus Health Alliance (CHA) in Kannapolis, NC.

-- CHA's three year contract with MCNC to provide broadband services that will link health programs and sites across the state
+- CHA has partnered with MCNC to provide broadband services that will link health programs and sites across the state

 - Expands the North Carolina Research and Education Network (NCREN) to serve the health care community

-- The State’s Office of Information Technology Services (ITS) is a sub-contractor for the project, providing select network infrastructure and technical support services; this unique collaboration allows the State of North Carolina to work with the non-profit MCNC in delivery of optimal network and support services to MCNC customers.
+- The N.C.
+State Government Department of Information Technology (DIT) is a sub-contractor for the project, providing select network infrastructure and technical support services; this unique collaboration allows the State of North Carolina to work with the non-profit MCNC in delivery of optimal network and support services to MCNC customers.
 Private sector telecommunications services providers connect the sites at the “Last Mile” local level